 Description to Three lakes region in the north-west of Switzerland

-Wine region extending over four cantons in the Switzerland around the three Jura lakes Lac de Bienne (Lake Biel), Lâc de Morat (Murtensee) and Lâc de Neuchâtel (Lake Neuchâtel).
-These big ones waters influence by sun reflection the climate for viticulture positively.
-The vineyards cover 945 hectares of vineyards with three areas.
-The north of the canton Vaud lying Bonvillars area consists of the three appellations Bonvillars, Côtes de l'Orbe and Vully.
-Under wine law, however, only the appellation Vully am Murtensee counts to the Three Lakes area.
-The other two appellations Bonvillars and Côtes de l'Orbe on Lake Neuchâtel are geographically also in the Three Lakes, but do not count on the express wish of the Vully winemakers.
-A special feature is Vully also because this appellation of the two cantons Freiburg (107 ha) and Vaud (50 ha).
-The vintners of Vully see themselves as a common wine region, although in between a canton border with different wine law regulations.
-To the canton Neuchatel count areas on Lake Neuchâtel and a small part on the north-western shore of Lake Biel; In total, this is 605 hectares.
+Wine region spanning four cantons in the Switzerland around the three Jura lakes Lac de Bienne (Lake Biel), Lâc de Morat (Lake Murten) and Lâc de Neuchâtel (Lake Neuchâtel).
+These big ones waters have a positive influence on the climate for viticulture through sun reflection.
+The vineyards cover 945 hectares with three areas.
+The one in the north of the canton Vaud lying area Bonvillars consists of the three appellations Bonvillars, Côtes de l'Orbe and Vully.
+In terms of wine law, however, only the Vully appellation on Lake Murten belongs to the Three Lakes Region.
+The other two appellations Bonvillars and Côtes de l'Orbe on Lake Neuchâtel are geographically also in the Three Lakes region, but are not included at the express request of the Vully winegrowers.
+Vully is also special because this appellation extends over the two cantons Freiburg (107 ha) and Vaud (50 ha).
+Vully's winegrowers see themselves as a common wine region, even though there is a cantonal border with different wine regulations.
+To the canton Neuchatel count areas on Lake Neuchâtel and a small part on the northwest shore of Lake Biel; in total this is 605 hectares.
 The majority of Lake Biel, however, belongs to the canton Bern,